Things to do in Ljubljana: A travel guide to Slovenia’s capital

 The Dragon Bridge

-Almost as famous as the Triple, the Dragon Bridge is among the city’s emblems.
-The road bridge opposite the Ljubljana Central Market is renowned for its 20th-century style, which follows the Vienna Secession architectural style.
 What makes it famous is the various depictions of dragons (hence its name), featuring four of them in the corners and another sixteen in various spots.
-According to the legend, Jason and the Argonauts killed a dragon on-site, and at this spot, Ljubljana was founded.
+According to legend, Jason and the Argonauts killed a dragon on the spot, and Ljubljana was founded there.

 The Butchers Bridge